funilrys/PyFunceble/docs/usage/from-a-terminal.rst

     that this branch will get the (final) result only when the test is finished under the given :code:`--ci-branch`.

-    As example, this allow us to have 2 branches:
+    As an example, this allows us to have 2 branches:

     - :code:`proceessing` (CI branch), for the tests with PyFunceble.
     - :code:`master` (CI distribution branch), for the distribution of the results of PyFunceble.

 :code:`--cmd` "something"